khannasarthak/khannasarthak.github.io/_posts/2017-08-09-Coding-Practice-Leetcode.md

 [575.
 Distribute Candies](https://leetcode.com/problems/distribute-candies/discuss/)

-	Remember to use logic and reasoning as well, solutions can be made much easier..
+	Remember to use logic and reasoning as well, solutions can be made much easier.